 Look for the paperclip icon next to the message input field at the bottom of the chat window.

-A file selection dialog will open, allowing you to browse your computer for the document you want to attach.
+A file selection dialog will open, allowing you to browse your computer for the document or image you want to attach.

 Confirm your selection

-After selecting your file, you’ll see it displayed in the message input area with the filename and a document icon.
+After selecting your file, you’ll see it displayed in the message input area with the filename and an appropriate icon.

 Add your message and send

-Add a clear question or instruction about the document in the message field, then click the send button.
+Add a clear question or instruction about the file in the message field, then click the send button.

-Including a specific question or instruction with your document helps Omnifact understand what you need.
-For example: “Please summarize the key findings in this report” or “Extract all the financial projections from this spreadsheet.”
+Including a specific question or instruction with your file helps Omnifact understand what you need.
+For example: “Please summarize the key findings in this report” or “What trends do you see in this chart?”

-After sending, the attached document will be visually represented in the chat conversation, and Omnifact will begin processing it to provide the information you requested.
+After sending, the attached file will be visually represented in the chat conversation, and Omnifact will begin processing it to provide the information you requested.

-While the automatically masks sensitive information in your chat interactions, be mindful of the documents you upload.
-The Privacy Filter will also scan document content when it’s used in chat interactions.
+While the automatically masks sensitive information in your chat interactions, be mindful of the files you upload.
+The Privacy Filter will scan documents when it’s used in chat interactions.
+Additionally, when the Privacy Filter is enabled, images are restricted from being sent to AI models not hosted within the EU to ensure compliance with data privacy standards.

-The quality of information you get from Omnifact about your documents depends significantly on how you frame your questions.
-Here are some strategies for getting the most out of document attachments:
+The quality of information you get from Omnifact about your files depends significantly on how you frame your questions.
+Here are some strategies for getting the most out of your attachments:

-You can attach multiple documents to a single message to compare information across them or provide more comprehensive context.
+You can attach multiple documents and images to a single message to compare information across them or provide more comprehensive context.

-When working with multiple documents, be clear about which document you’re referring to.
-For example: “In the Q1 Report, find the revenue figures, and compare them to the projections in the Annual Forecast document.”
+When working with multiple files, be clear about which file you’re referring to.
+For example: “In the Q1 Report, find the revenue figures, and compare them to the trends shown in the Sales Chart image.”

 Next Steps

-Now that you know how to attach documents to your conversations, you can:
+Now that you know how to attach documents and images to your conversations, you can:

-- Discover how to Edit Your Messages to refine your prompts after reviewing document results
+• Discover how to Edit Your Messages to refine your prompts after reviewing results

-- Explore Spaces for specialized document analysis with dedicated knowledge bases
+• Learn about Spaces for specialized analysis with dedicated knowledge bases